darkmastermindz/darkmastermindz/README.md

  > ![1659031848662-2](https://raw.githubusercontent.com/darkmastermindz/darkmastermindz/main/assets/media/gifs/antigravity-spidey-boulder.gif)

-Find me @ [hansel.run](https://hansel.run), then connect with me via your nearest social media network.
-DMs are always open.
+Find me @ [hansel.run](https://hansel.run), then connect with me via your nearest social media network. *DMs are always open.*
+- *only if you are proven you are human - offer valid unless revoked - special conditions may apply*